igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 So, comparing these two implementations, you can see that the JUnit 5/BDD implementation differs from the previous one in the following:

 - All tests related to a particular method were encapsulated in a nested class annotated with the JUnit 5 `@Nested` annotation.
-Consequently, the `Act` part, namely the name of the method under test, has been removed from the names of the test methods.
+Consequently, the `Act` part, that is to say, the name of the method under test, was removed from the names of the test methods.
 - In test methods, following the [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) approach, the `Arrange`, `Act`, and `Assert` sections were encapsulated in methods prefixed with `given_` , `when_`, and `then_`, respectively, where these new methods can be declared either at the parent test class level or